raulcorreia7/tmpro-challenge/README.md

 # Serverless Framework AWS NodeJS Example

 This project consists on solving TM PRO challenge with serverless framework with NodeJS.
 The approach consisted on by problem solving approach, adding a bit of unknown and new things learning by doing.

 First the idea was to sketch the requirements on piece of paper.
-Wit the architecture in mind, map it to AWS offerings and see how can it be shaped.
+After having a mind map, translate it to AWS offerings and see how can it be shaped or modified.
 It went initialy from a microservice to completly broken apart lambda architecture.

 On top of that, the biggest added value of this challenge is using this team to learn new  unknown things.
 So i took this time to add something new to my toolbelt.
 I decided to use a different approach by using something completly unknown to me [Serverless Framework](https://www.serverless.com/).